SUSTAINABILITY

 Packaging Solutions

-Wine should not necessarily come in a glass bottle, and there are certainly more innovative ways to provide excellent wine around the world.
-To reduce our carbon emissions, we decided to introduce lightweight bottles and an extraordinary range of sustainable 1.5L pouches with a significantly lower carbon footprint than glass bottles to minimize our carbon emission.
+To reduce our carbon emissions, we introduced lightweight bottles and an extraordinary range of sustainable 1.5L pouches with a significantly lower carbon footprint than glass bottles to minimize our carbon emissions.

 Our pouch format is a sustainable and environmentally-friendly form of packaging, resulting in a fantastic alternative to heavy and traditional glass bottles.